w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### IdP Sign-in Status API

-In order to use the IdP Sign-in Status API:
+To use the IdP Sign-in Status API:

 1. Enable the experimental feature `FedCM with FedCM IDP sign-in status` in `chrome://flags`.
 2. When the user logs-in to the IdP, use the following HTTP header `IdP-SignIn-Status: action=signin`.